 In Galesburg, just 9.84% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.

-The per capita income in Galesburg in 2010 was $18,958, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $75,832 for a family of four.
-However, Galesburg contains both very wealthy and poor people as well.
+The per capita income in Galesburg in 2018 was $19,473, which is low income relative to Michigan and the nation.
+This equates to an annual income of $77,892 for a family of four.

+Galesburg is a somewhat ethnically-diverse city.
 The people who call Galesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Galesburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Galesburg include English, Dutch, Irish, and Scottish.
+Important ancestries of people in Galesburg include Irish, Dutch, German, English, and Polish.

 The most common language spoken in Galesburg is English.
-Other important languages spoken here include Greek and German.
+Other important languages spoken here include Polish and Spanish.